 Black Haw - Viburnum Prunifolium

 It is classified as a deciduous shrub.
 The blooming time is May through the hot part of summer June.
-The blooms on this plant is white.
+The blooms on this plant are white.

 Black Haw Viburnum is used medicinally

-The flowers have been used for many ailments such as burns and stomach aches, the bark was also used to make a brew to treat heavy bleeding and premenstrual cramps.
+The flowers have been used for many ailments such as burns and stomach aches; the bark was also used to make a brew to treat heavy bleeding and premenstrual cramps.
 It prefers dry conditions with steady water.
 This plant can be used to attract small wildlife creatures.
-The fruit is edible in smal consumptions.
+The fruit is edible in small consumptions.